 4. Don’t use big furniture pieces to divide the space

-I wanted to divide the space into ‘living room’ and ‘entryway’, but big furniture pieces would take over the room and make it feel cluttered.
+I wanted to divide the space into ‘living room’ and ‘entryway’, but big furniture pieces would take over the room and make it feel crowded.

 Instead of using a big chest that would go all the way up the wall, the chest in the entryway is about counter height.
-It still creates the look of an entryway without taking over the room.
+It still creates the look of a small entryway area without taking over the room.

 Same with the chair.
 I picked a nice, comfortable chair that wasn’t too big for the space.